Japan Olympic Minister: Games could be held any time in 2020

 Japan’s professional baseball league is playing preseason games in stadiums without fans, and the soccer J-League has suspended play until March 18.
 The famous Tokyo Marathon was held on Sunday with only a few hundred elite runners, instead of a public party for 30,000 participants.

-AP Sports Writer Stephen Wade in Tokyo contributed to this report.
+AP Sports Writers Stephen Wade in Tokyo and Graham Dunbar in Lausanne, Switzerland, and AP Technology Writer Tali Arbel in New York contributed to this report.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports